rdhillon1016/java-playground/spring/README.md

 For integration testing, you can use the `@SpringBootTest` annotation on the class, which allows Spring Boot to create a context and add beans as it would in a running app.
 You can also use the Spring `@MockBean` annotation for mocks if you need mocks (although you'll likely be running an in-memory database, for example, since you're going to want to test the real integration).

 To save runtime, the best approach is to rely on unit tests to validate your apps’ components’ logic and use the integration tests only to validate how they integrate with the framework.

+Profiles are one strategy you can use to prevent certain beans (like JDBC repository classes) from being instantiated so that you can replace them with stub beans.

 # Misc